-- CS-206 Parallelism and concurrency
+- CS-206: Parallelism and concurrency

-- CS-207 System-oriented programming
+- CS-207: System-oriented programming

 We encourage you to discuss the course materials − both lectures and exercises − with your peers.
 The exams however must be entirely your own work.
 Cheating, plagiarism, and any form of dishonesty will be handled with maximum severity.
-If you are ever in doubt about whether an action on your part may constitute unacceptable collaboration, please ask the course staff before proceeding, because doing so afterward is too late.
+If you are ever in doubt about whether an action on your part may constitute unacceptable collaboration, please ask the course staff before proceeding, because doing so afterwards is too late.